Low-flying helicopters to conduct reviews of high-voltage lines in area

-Electricity transmission company ITC Midwest announced plans to conduct aerial evaluations of high-voltage transmission structures and lines throughout its service territory.
+Electricity transmission company ITC Midwest is conducting aerial evaluations of high-voltage transmission structures and lines throughout its service territory.

-The inspections being conducted include the steel structures, wood poles, conductors (wires), insulators and other equipment.
+The inspections being conducted include the steel structures, wood poles, wires, insulators and other equipment.

 Low-altitude flights are part of the normal procedure, according to the release.